 Regardless of your age or stage in life, insurance should be part of a comprehensive wealth management discussion.
-Having the proper insurance coverage in place can help protect you, your family, and your finances, and provide comfort in knowing that uncertainties can be overcome.

 Contact your BMO financial professional for more information.

 BMO Wealth Management provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
 The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Wealth Management cannot guarantee the information is accurate or complete.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 The comments included in this publication are not intended to be a definitive analysis of tax applicability or trust and estates law.
 The comments are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.